Which attitude do you have right now?

 Then it struck me how confident and attractive the woman in the belt looked compared to the plain woman.
 Even if I didn’t like the look, it said, “I respect and like myself.”
 I noticed her breasts first, but then I saw her great hair, makeup and accessories.
 Plain Woman’s look said, “I don’t want you to notice me.
 If I play it safe, maybe you won’t see me.”
 Other than the gap at her chest, nothing about her caught my attention.
 There was no hint of her personality in what she wore.

 For a great example of what I’m talking about, see the underboob belt in this picture from ButterCup Rocks.
-Then contrast her look with the woman’s in the picture after the jump.
+Then contrast her look with the woman’s in the picture.

 If you’re like me, you may have spent entire seasons of your life in Hide Me mode.
 Part of the reason is that it’s so easy for a large-breasted women to plunge from a nice “See Me” into an all-out “Look at Me” (a la Salma Hayek below) that we overcompensate in the conservative direction.